hemantgit/training-be-module-03/security-ldap/README.md

 	    </dependency>
 	```

 - Configure Portal security.
+Open **portal/src/main/resources/META-INF/spring/backbase-portal-business-security.xml**.

+  > If the file can not be found, copy it from **webapps/portalserver/target/portalserver/WEB-INF/lib/security-portalserver-5.x.x.x.jar!/META-INF/spring/backbase-portal-business-security.xml**.
+If the **lib** folder does not exist, run the portal webapp using **mvn jetty:run-exploded**.

-Open **portal/src/main/resources/META-INF/spring/backbase-portal-business-security.xml**, and add the following elements in the configuration:
+  Add the following elements in the configuration:
 	```xml
 	<!-- The LDAP context source -->
 	<beans:bean id="ldapContextSource" class="org.springframework.security.ldap.DefaultSpringSecurityContextSource">